Staff profile

 Research interests

-Consequently, I have been drawn to understanding the ways in which the element of gender intersects with social class and working cultures and have applied her academic rigour to these problems.
-Currently, many countries are faced with further complexities brought about by race and ethnicity, owing to the growing numbers of migrant workers entering the care labour market.
-My research aims to show how the intersectionality of gender ideologies can be challenged by bringing gender forward for consideration in the political arena to impact women’s experiences in care work, for the better.
+I am drawn to exploring how gender intersects with social class and working cultures.
+My research applies academic rigour to these issues, especially as many societies today face additional layers of complexity brought about by race and ethnicity, largely due to the increasing number of migrant workers entering the care labour market.
+My work seeks to highlight how gender ideologies intersect with these dynamics and how gender can be brought to the forefront of political discourse to positively impact women’s experiences in care work.

 Membership of professional bodies